UBCHREST/enumerator/README.md

 ```

 ## Template String Example
 In this example a string is provided in the template file directly.
 Arguments in the template are replaced with specified enumerations if they are in the template as {{varName}}.
+The built in argument {{id}} is automatically supplied and is replaced with the specific case id.

 ### templateStringExample.yaml
 ```yaml